python/psf-docs/_docs/faq.rst

 meets once a month to discuss and vote on given resolutions, a list of which can be found on the `resolutions`_ page.

-Our job is to raise funds, and distribute those funds in a way that best continues to serve the community and the `Mission Statement`_.
+Our job is to raise funds and distribute those funds in a way that best continues to serve the community and the `Mission Statement`_.
 We're the marketing and legal arm, if you will, of Python-the-Language.

-Every so often, we arbitrate or get involved in legal issues involving the Python logo or other trademarks.
+Every so often we arbitrate or get involved in legal issues involving the Python logo or other trademarks.
 Most trademark actions involved approving usage of the logo or other IP.